My CELTA Journey: The Start

 I also had to write a two-page essay on why I would be a good teacher.
 This is mostly to test how good your English is and to give the interviewer a further sense of who you are.

 After the written part was the normal face-to-face interview, where you recap your education, work history, why you want to teach English, and even more specifically, why you want to do the CELTA and not a TEFL, TESOL or other qualification.
-If you pass the interview, which should be a piece of cake after the written “tests”, then you get to actually start the programme, which might be a few days or a few weeks away.
+If you pass the interview, which should be a piece of cake after the written “tests”, then you get to actually start the program, which might be a few days or a few weeks away.

 The Actual Start